Discover more from Zero-Waste Chef

 You can add sorts of different vegetables to minestrone soup—carrots, celery, leeks, cabbage, cauliflower, parsnips, turnips, bell peppers, squash, pumpkin and potatoes, for example.
 In summer, you might add green beans, corn and fresh basil.
 Whatever vegetables you include, you will, however, want to add tomatoes.
 This is after all an Italian dish.
 In winter, I will use a jar of my roasted tomatoes that I prep and freeze in the summer and eat all winter.
 Click here for minestrone soup.

 If you think topping pizza with anything other than tomato sauce is sacrilege, well, who will know?
 You’re in quarantine.
 Top your dough with pesto or tapenade or thinned-out hummus.
 Click here for the basic pizza recipe.
+Go here for the sourdough-ized version.

 Although some may disagree, you do not have a moral obligation to make chili with red kidney beans.
 Use whatever beans you have on hand.
 Again, no one needs to know.
 Add various vegetables and a handful grains if you like.
 Here is my chili recipe.